 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a UX designer is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a UX designer or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a UX Designer

 A university degree is not needed in order to become a UX designer, but it certainly doesn't hurt.
 Unfortunately, there aren't a huge selection of formal UX university programs out there, but getting a related Bachelor's Degree in Psychology, Human-Computer Interaction, Graphic Design, Interactive Media, or Visual Communication is very helpful.